PennLINC/qsiprep/docs/quickstart.rst

 -----------

 There are many options for running ``qsiprep`` but most have sensible defaults and don't need to be changed.
-This page describes the options most most likely to be needed to be adjusted for your specific data.
+This page describes the options most likely to be needed to be adjusted for your specific data.
 Suppose the following data is available in the BIDS input::